lucaspnw/edgeclientlog/README.md

 This project is a rough proof of concept for a log visualizer for Windows F5 Edge Client log files.
 It's 100% client-side, so that the log file does not need to be uploaded to a server.
 This avoids concerns with data retention and security, because the sensitive data is only parsed and interpreted inside the user's browser.
 Uploading to a server for analysis is not required.

+I'm working on a refactor of this project using D3 and web workers.
+The new one will be much faster.

 # approach
 The parsing is done in a very simple (and expensive) way: